This is about the people who make music. And depending on how you look, this portfolio of jazz photography can be a portrait of the music itself.

 The hardest part is being able to clear your mind from the traveling and the schedule stuff and the organizing stuff (when you’re helping with questions and tickets and will-call and selling product after the shows)… clearing your mind to be able to *see* to shoot creatively instead of routinely — I have the greatest respect for performers who rise above all that and put on a show, sometimes two a night, that is fresh for each audience.
 And get up too early the next morning and do it again.
 Oh, not the big stars who travel with an entourage of manager and trainer and this and that … but the guys who play one gig after another in cities and towns in no particular order, who call home once a day to hear their kids’ voices, who sleep in the back of the van and carry their own gear, just to make enough of a living because they love to make music.
 It’s damn hard work and not at all glamorous.

-It’s the work, the play, the creating, that keeps it real, as fascinating a challenge in photography as in music.
+It’s the work, the play, the creating, that keeps it real, as fascinating a challenge in jazz photography as in performing the music.
 That, and putting your work, your life, your heart in front of an audience.

 Carl Evans Jr at the keyboard

 Chris Botti in concert